cgascoig/isctl/openapi/docs/ComputePhysical.md

 `func (o *ComputePhysical) UnsetBootCddDevices()`

 UnsetBootCddDevices ensures that no value is present for BootCddDevices, not even an explicit nil
+### GetBootDeviceBootSecurity

+`func (o *ComputePhysical) GetBootDeviceBootSecurity() BootDeviceBootSecurityRelationship`

+GetBootDeviceBootSecurity returns the BootDeviceBootSecurity field if non-nil, zero value otherwise.

+### GetBootDeviceBootSecurityOk

+`func (o *ComputePhysical) GetBootDeviceBootSecurityOk() (*BootDeviceBootSecurityRelationship, bool)`

+GetBootDeviceBootSecurityOk returns a tuple with the BootDeviceBootSecurity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBootDeviceBootSecurity

+`func (o *ComputePhysical) SetBootDeviceBootSecurity(v BootDeviceBootSecurityRelationship)`

+SetBootDeviceBootSecurity sets BootDeviceBootSecurity field to given value.

+### HasBootDeviceBootSecurity

+`func (o *ComputePhysical) HasBootDeviceBootSecurity() bool`

+HasBootDeviceBootSecurity returns a boolean if a field has been set.

 ### GetBootHddDevices

 `func (o *ComputePhysical) GetBootHddDevices() []BootHddDeviceRelationship`